Skip to the final section for a quick, spoiler-free rating.

 Watching this drama oscillate between the two extremes, especially later on, is jarring.
 But it works.
 And because it’s actually a serious story, I’m treating it as such.

 I get why Zhang Peng would collude with the Ninth Prince in the first place.
 He’s suddenly married to a(nother) man who found the woman who previously inhabited his new body despicable, and tried to have her killed.
 But a drawback of having a story so loaded with jokes and gag scenes is that a lot of the conflict tension gets lost.
 In the later episodes (right after they had sex a second time, I believe?)
-I had to keep reminding myself why our main character started this conspiracy plot in the first place and why it still made sense for him to be committed to it—the whimsicality was not helping.
+I had to keep reminding myself why our main character started this conspiracy plot in the first place and why it still makes sense for him to be committed to it—the whimsicality was not helping.

 Go Princess Go Ending Explained